 Famously, Dylan never played “Drifter’s Escape” at a concert – and as I said in the original review of this song “most likely because it would be impossible to do anything with the song other than sing it straight as on the album – without losing the context of what it was about.”
 But that was before I heard Thea Gilmore take it on with such aplomb.

-But when he did perform it in 1992, after the Rodney King trial, he was ready to change the meaning to make it fit the new judicial political situation.
+But when Dylan did perform it in 1992, after the Rodney King trial, he was ready to change the meaning to make it fit the new judicial political situation.
 Indeed, I suspect some people who have come to the song since 1992 and not known about its origins may well have thought that Dylan was writing about Rodney King.
 (May I add before I go on, what I am writing below is a very brief summary, and I am sure that it is far from an accurate precis.
 It is here just to give an immediate context – you can of course look up the full details on any one of a thousand web sites).

 Rodney King, I should explain, particularly if you are not an American citizen (the story inevitably made less impact in the UK, where I live) was a construction worker who having been involved in a car chase with the police was beaten by police officers upon his arrest.
 The beating was filmed.

 The trial of the police officers took place amid very heightened tensions in Los Angeles and the outcome of finding the officers not guilty created further intense problems and rioting.
 In later trials two of the four officers were found guilty and two were again found not guilty.

 Interestingly, despite its musical simplicity, some other artists have taken up the song and performed it, and for a while Dylan himself even played it as an opening song on tour.

 You might also like the Patti Smith version on You Tube (Honoring 50 Years of Amnesty International) which I find very attractive.